-Authorization for APIs to read Office 365 usage reports
+Authorization for APIs to read Microsoft 365 usage reports

 Report data accessible via the Microsoft Graph reports API is sensitive.
-In particular, Office 365 usage reports are protected by both permissions and Azure Active Directory (Azure AD) roles.
-The information in this article applies to the reports API that reads Office 365 usage reports.
+In particular, Microsoft 365 usage reports are protected by both permissions and Azure Active Directory (Azure AD) roles.
+The information in this article applies to the reports API that reads Microsoft 365 usage reports.

-The APIs to read Office 365 usage reports support two types of authorization:
+The APIs to read Microsoft 365 usage reports support two types of authorization:

 - Application-level authorization - Allows an app to read all service usage reports without a signed-in user.
 The permissions granted to the application determine authorization.

 - User delegated authorization - Allows an app to read all service usage reports on behalf of the signed-in user.
 In addition to the app having been granted the required permissions, the user must be a member of an Azure AD limited administrator role.
-This can be one of the following roles: company administrator, Exchange administrator, SharePoint administrator, Lync administrator, global reader, or reports reader.
+This can be one of the following roles: company administrator, Exchange administrator, SharePoint administrator, Lync administrator, Teams Service Administrator, Teams Communications Administrator, global reader, or reports reader.

 If you're calling the APIs from Graph Explorer: